Program Statement and Reason

-- Staff must accurately record the use of their accrued vacation, personal and sick time during scheduled pay periods.
+- Staff must accurately record the use of their accrued vacation, personal, and sick time during scheduled pay periods.
 Staff with a pattern of delinquent or inaccurate recording of their time may not participate in the Shared Sick Bank Program, either as a donor or recipient.
 An employee shall be reinstated to the Program after successfully maintaining three (3) months of properly recorded hours.

 - Donations of vacation or personal time to the Shared Sick Bank are not permitted.
 Only sick time may be donated.